 T-Mobile’s narrowband Internet of Things (NB-IoT) network is now live in North America.

 NB-IoT is low-power (LPWAN) advanced LTE technology built on the 3GPP standard.
 It provides a gateway to 5G IoT and boasts long battery life and low cost.
-By using the guard bands, which is equivalent to driving down the shoulders of a freeway, T-Mobile is able to be more efficient in utilizing network resources meaning IoT applications will have no competition from other data traffic.
+T-Mobile’s use of guard bands — the equivalent to driving down a highway’s shoulder — drives efficiency of using network resources.
+IoT applications won’t have competition from other data traffic.

 “We’re always innovating to bring customers the latest technology, and NB-IoT is the globally-preferred standard to power the rapidly expanding world of IoT applications,” said Neville Ray, Chief Technology Officer at T-Mobile.
 “So of course, T-Mobile is the first to bring NB-IoT to the U.S., lighting up new capabilities to connect massive numbers of devices at low cost.”

 The NB-IoT plan from T-Mobile costs just $6 annually for up to 12MB per device, and several NB-IoT modules using the Qualcomm MDM9206 LTE IoT modem are pre-certified for use on the new network.
 That’s just a tenth of the price of a comparable network on Verizon.
 For applications needing additional bandwidth and voice service, T-Mobile offers Cat-1 Access Packs.